NaiyerRafique/3DBBOX-Detection/README.md

 # How to start
-Unzip the folder and place the unzipped dl_challenge dataset next to the scripts in the src folder.
-This way you dont need to provide /path/to/data in any commands.
-Then simply run the commands below starting with training.
+Clone the repo and place the unzipped dl_challenge dataset next to the scripts in the src folder.
+Then add ./dl_challenge as /path/to/data

 # Install dependencies